andrewdmcleod/woodpecker-layer/README.md

 # Overview

-Magpie is a charm used for testing the networking (ICMP and DNS specifically) of a juju provider/substrate.
-Simply deploy more than one Magpie charm and watch the status messages and debug logs.
+Woodpecker is a charm used for testing the networking between peers, or to arbitrary host:port combinations, e.g. www.google.com:80.

-Status messages will show the unit numbers that have issues - if there are no problems, there will not be a verbose status message.

 All actions, strings, queries and actions are logged in the juju logs.

+# Configuration

+By default, port 31337 will be opened on each peer, and connectivity validated between each peer on that port with an OK string response.
+This can be modified to another port by providing a comma separated list to the check_ports configuration key._

+Additionally, tcp port and ip combinations can be provided to the check_ip_port_tcp_ string.
+A send string and receive string can be defined to provide further testing, e.g.:

+        juju set config woodpecker \
+        check_ip_port='www.google.com:80:get /:302,ftp.ubuntu.com:21:test:503'

+This will cause woodpecker to connect to www.google.com, send "get /", and only return true if "302" is in the response.
+A corresponding reactive state will be set, e.g.: `www.google.com_80_get_/_302-check.ok`, or `ftp_ubuntu_com_21_test_503-check.failed`

 # Workload Status